CN3ves/5-/docs/index.md

 ### 1.2 Progression
 *[top](#)*

 In this system, characters do not level up or gain quanta of power at certain points in a deterministic way.
-They age and gain experience as one does!
-Characters can progress, or improve, in 3 different ways: gain experience with skills, acquire better equipment and learn new abilities.
+They age and gain experience!
+Characters can progress (or improve) in 3 different ways: gain experience with skills, acquire better equipment and learn new abilities.

 **Skills** level up using a “learn by doing” system.
 Every time a skill descriptor is called and a double is rolled that is, both dice show the same value, if that value is above the skill level, it gains a new level.
 If the value is not above the skill level, 1 experience point (XP) is gained.

-Accumulated **experience** can be used to further develop the character in more general way.
-XP represent the general adventure learning that the character thus and can be used to "buy" both skills and abilities:
+Accumulated XP can be used to further develop the character in more general ways.
+XP represent the general learning accumulated during the adventure, thus it can be used to "buy" both skills and abilities:

-  * The number of XP required to buy a new level equals the number of that level.
+  * The number of XP required to buy a new level equals twice the level being bough.
->*Level 3 skill requires 4 XP to level up*
+>*Level 3 skill requires 8 XP to level up*
-  * The number of XP required to buy a new ability equals the number of abilities already known by the character.
+  * The number of XP required to buy a new ability equals thrice the number of abilities already known by the character.
-> *A character with 4 abilities will buy a fifth with 4XP.*
+> *A character with 4 abilities will buy a fifth with 12XP.*
-  * Buying a skill that the character is untrained, that is, buying training, requires 5XP per training that the character already has in addition to the actual *in character* training expenses.
+  * Buying a skill that the character is untrained (that is, buying training), requires 5XP per training descriptor that the character already has in addition to the actual *in character* training expenses.
+Training allows the level 0 skill to be used.

-As skills, **equipment** is free-form and can be defined *on the fly*.
-To quickly create a new piece of equipment or an item, simply name it by defining it and adding an adjective to the base name.
+As skills, **equipment** is free-form and can be defined on the fly.
+To quickly create a new piece of equipment or an item, simply name it by defining it and adding an adjective to the base name.To that, a small extra descriptor may be added if the equipment has any distinctive feature or power.
-> *For example, Rusting Sword, Long Rope, Long-ranged Rifle*.

-To that, a small extra descriptor may be added if the equipment has any distinctive feature or power
-> *Compare useless potion with useless potion of might*.

 Of course, legendary items can have names that are a reference to some historical or mythical place, event or person, and can be uses as opportunities for flashback chapters or as part of character arcs.
+> *For example, Rusting Sword, Long Rope, Long-ranged Rifle.
+For a distinctive power, compare useless potion with useless potion of might.
+Instead of the general legendary holy sword of divine power, it may be better to call it *.

-Because equipment is free-form, its uses are limited only by the players imagination, but the following 4 common way of using equipment:
+Because equipment is free-form, its uses are limited only by the players imagination.
+Consider the following 4 common way of using equipment:

   * The item applies a bonus to a skill: Equipment that provides bonus will be noted as +1/X (the casual penalty as -1/X), where +1 is the provided bonus (-1 the penalty) and X the maximum level obtainable with equipment.
 > A Cheap Stick is +1/1, meaning that players get a +1 bonus on their stick (spear/staff?) skill as long as this bonus does not result in a modifier greater than of 1, so the equipment has no effect for players with "stick" skill at level 1.
 Likewise, a Balanced Sword could be +1/3, which provides a bonus for players below sword level 3.
 This means that you may be too skilful to actually gain any bonus from your equipment.